MAMT-RL/.github/profile/README.md

 # MAMT
 **MAMT**, Multi-Agent Multi-Trainer is a new OpenSource reinforcement learning framework designed to improve the development of new rl algorithms and environments.
 It can manage multi-agent environment and multiple-trainers (algorithms) synchronously.
 Trainers do not necessarily have to be policy learning.

+MAMT has been created to support [sa1g](https://github.com/sa1g)'s Bachelor Degree.
+It may not be futher developed after that.

 More info in the docs.
 TODO

 ### Info